EdvardM/railsgirls-ruby/src/basics.md

 Technically you could do any looping with `while`, but `each` is more convenient and less verbose when you have a collection to process.

-Go get a nice, warm cup of your favorite beverage now!
+Go get a nice, warm cup of your favourite beverage now!
 You've deserved it.
 Maybe ponder all this stuff a bit.
 Also please pet your doggy dog or cat if you have one.
 Patting a horse is ok too.